Principles of Programming

 Class BankAccount

-Private _balance As Decimal ' Private attribute
+Private _balance As Decimal

-Sub New(owner As String, balance As Decimal)
+Sub New(balance As Decimal)

 _balance = balance